What is embodied carbon (and what can we do about it)?

 8. Utilise carbon sequestering materials

 Carbon sequestration is a naturally-occurring process where carbon dioxide from the atmosphere is captured and stored.
-Using carbon-sequestering materials like wood, straw and hemp in your construction project can go a long way to reducing embodied carbon levels.
+Using sequestering materials like wood, straw and hemp in your construction project can go a long way to reducing embodied carbon levels.

 9. Use high-recycled content materials

-Non-recycled materials have significantly higher carbon footprints than their recycled counterparts.
+Non-recycled materials have significantly higher footprints than their recycled counterparts.
 For example, virgin steel can have five times as much of an embodied carbon footprint than high-recycled content steel.

 10. Consider prefabricated or modular construction